 San Fran could owe undocumented immigrant $190K A violation of the...

-There are 3 comments on the KTNV-TV Las Vegas story from 12 hrs ago, titled San Fran could owe undocumented immigrant $190K A violation of the....
-In it, KTNV-TV Las Vegas reports that:
+There are 4 comments on the ABC Action News story from 13 hrs ago, titled San Fran could owe undocumented immigrant $190K A violation of the....
+In it, ABC Action News reports that:

 OCTOBER 14: U.S. Immigration and Customs Enforcement , agents detain an immigrant on October 14, 2015 in Los Angeles, California.
 ICE agents said the immigrant, a legal resident with a Green Card, was a convicted criminal and member of the Alabama Street Gang in the Canoga Park area.